 Highly anti-inflammatory and great for soothing sunburns and minor cuts, aloe vera gel is not just for drinking.
 Aloe vera is a moisturizer that can be used for acne prone, sensitive, and dry skin.
 Aloe kills the bacteria that causes acne, lightens the appearance of age spots and blemishes AND it plumps up skin to hide wrinkles.

 8. Avocado Oil

-A powerhouse moisturizer, avocado oil can treat all skin types.
-Avocado oil is hydrating without leaving an oily residue, and it’s full of omega 3s balance skin’s moisture levels and vitamins A, D and E to rejuvenate dry skin and fight free radicals.
-Avocado oil is also anti-inflammatory and has been known to help those who battle eczema and psoriasis.
+powerhouse moisturizer, avocado oil can treat all skin types.
+Avocado oil is hydrating without leaving an oily residue.
+It is full of omega 3s that balance skin’s moisture levels and vitamins A, D and E to rejuvenate dry skin and fight free radicals.
+Avocado oil is also anti-inflammatory and has been known to benefit those who battle eczema and psoriasis.